Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Post-Event Thank-You Email

-I wanted to reach out while [event name] is still fresh.
-Thank you for [specific role].
-The feedback we've gotten from [guests/attendees/families] has been overwhelmingly positive, and that's a direct reflection of the work you put in.
+Hi [Name], I wanted to reach out while [event] is still fresh.
+Thank you for [role].
+The feedback we’ve gotten from [guests/families] has been overwhelmingly positive, and that’s a direct reflection of your work.
+Here’s the number that says it all: [specific stat].
+If you’d like to stay involved, we’d love to have you back for [next opportunity].
+Thank you, [Your name].

 Text Message Appreciation